core-wg/resource-directory/point-to-point-responses.md

 >
 > When might that not be the case?

-WGF-4
-respond:
+response:

-The prime example here is with devices that don't even have a copy of what they might want to (but can't for resource constraints) express there.
+The prime example here is with devices that don't even have a copy of what they might want to (but can't for resource constraints) express there; those use a CT to do their work.

-The second example I can come up with is when devices have confidentiality requirements on the links, but rely on the RD and thus publish data to an authorized RD of which they don't even know who precisely might be authorized to read them.
+The second example I can come up with is when devices have complex confidentiality requirements on the links, but rely on the RD and thus publish data to an authorized RD of which they don't even know who precisely might be authorized to read them.

 > Section 3.2
 >